Members

 - Walidah Justice

 Melanie Cohn was appointed to the Summit Board of Education in May 2021.
-She is serving as President of the Summit Board of Education for the 2025-2026 school year.
-She is the Chair of the Negotiations and Personnel Committee and a member of the Education and Student Activities/Services Committee.
+She served as President of the Summit Board of Education for the 2025-2026 school year.
+She is the Chair of the Policy Committee and a member of the Negotiations and Personnel Committee.

 Ms. Cohn is the Executive Director of the Visual Arts Center of New Jersey, an AAM accredited museum, where she has led the organization in growing its community programs, including the establishment of an art therapy program with New Jersey Veterans Affairs.
 Under her leadership, the Art Center has received several prestigious NEA and IMLS grants.
 Previously, she led Staten Island Arts, deepening its programs in art and healing, education and folk art.
 Before that, she spent seven years at the New Museum of Contemporary Art as an administrator in the Curatorial Department.